 Medical and rehabilitation expenses, income replacement or non-earner benefits, and caregiver benefits are some of the payments a victim may receive.
 While the specific values of each are dependent on accidents case-by-case, the idea is for the victim to be restored, or “made whole” for their monetary, time, and suffering expenses.
 If a victim wants to sue for a car accident, the settlement can include “total loss of vehicle” (cash value of your car at the time of the accident) and “general damages” (pain and suffering may be categorized as “inconvenience”).

-With some of the most knowledgeable experts in the field of personal injury, The Barnes Firm is here to make sure you get what you deserve.
-If you seek legal advisement or want to sue for a car accident, contact us today.
+With some of the most knowledgeable attorneys in the field of personal injury, The Barnes Firm is here to make sure you get what you deserve.